Sorry, no matches found!

 The timetable for the current academic year envisages meetings, twice a month.
 In the first term, discussion will concentrate on First Year Researchers' preliminary research questions.
 The focus of meetings in the second and third terms will be determined by developments in members' research and interests.

 All EUI law researchers, LL.M. or Ph.D., looking for opportunities to receive a feedback on their work from their peers, are welcome to participate in the Group.
 Researchers from other departments who are interested in issues related to EU law, as well as professors, fellows, visiting researchers and other academics, are also welcome.

-The Group's Supervisor are Professor Urška Šadl and Professor Joanne Scott .
+The group is grateful for the support of Professor Urška Šadl and Professor Joanne Scott .